 Fairmount yet again.
 (And what about that long, low slab to the right?
 More on that later.)

 In front of 1222 Virginia Place in Arlington Heights.
 Another post is across the street.
 A resident told me that the block was developed in the 1920s.
-According to TAD, this house was built in 1929, but perhaps an older house preceded it on the lot.
+According to Tarrant Appraisal District, the house at 1222 was built in 1929; no city directory lists an occupant at that address until 1930.
+Perhaps the post was intended solely as an address sign.

 At the home (1910) of merchant George Monnig (1869-1919) on Broadway.
 This house replaced one burned in the South Side fire of 1909.